ylab-hi/ScanNeo2/README.md

 snakemake --cores all --use-conda --use-singularity
 ```

 In addition, custom configfiles can be configured using `--configfile <path/to/configfile>`.
+In principle, this merely
+overwrites the default config, and should include all key/value pairs of the valid config file.

 For more detailed instructions and explanations on how to use ScanNeo2, please consult the [wiki](https://github.com/ylab-hi/ScanNeo2/wiki).